 What do you like best about teaching coding?

 The best part about teaching coding is that I am able to continue learning even while I am teaching.
 You will be amazed at how creative and innovative the students can be with their ideas and the way they code.
 Some of them even have ideas that I would never have thought of!

 I personally think that kids should learn how to code as technology is always advancing.
-Understanding how the computers work and learning coding helps the kids appreciate how things work and the ability to solve problems is a life skill that will stay with them!
+Understanding how computers work and learning to code helps them appreciate how things work and the ability to solve problems is a life skill that will stay with them!